 It's good to have choices.
 But if you've got too many choices, it's easy to stress out about making the right one -- and to put off making any decisions at all.

-Recently, one study looked at how people respond to having so many choices to make in their daily lives.
+Last year, a study looked at how people respond to having so many choices to make in their daily lives.
 The results showed that having too many choices made people less productive and more tired.
 In contrast, those who were given fewer choices and were told simply to act on the limited options available to them performed better.

 As investors, we should take this lesson to heart.
-Although we face countless choices all the time in our investment decisions, narrowing down the field to a few good options can help us act more clearly and decisively.
+Although we face countless choices all the time in our investment decisions, narrowing the field to a few good options can help us act more clearly and decisively.
 That often means the difference between success and failure.

 More choices than you can shake a stick at